 Permanent disability is evaluated after your doctor decides that your injury or illness is not likely to change.
 The doctor might say that you have reached maximal medical improvement (MMI) or that your condition is permanent and stationary (P&S).
 The doctor will then send a report to the workers’ comp claims administrator, indicating that you have a permanent disability.

 The doctor will also assess whether any of your disability resulted from anything other than your work injury — for example, a previous condition.
 Because so much depends on the doctor’s assessments, it is important that you are examined by a doctor with expertise in evaluating and treating your specific injury or illness.

 At the Law Offices of Antony E. Gluck, PC, we have extensive experience in these matters.
 If you disagree with the doctor’s findings, we can help you select a doctor to do a proper medical examination.
 Our goal is to help you get the medical care you need — and to help you get the maximum available benefits through workers’ compensation.

 Schedule A Free Consultation

-To speak with an experienced attorney about long-term disability benefits, call our offices in San Bernardino or Encino at 877-382-2113, or send us an email.
+To speak with an experienced attorney about long-term disability benefits, call our offices in San Bernardino at 877-382-2113, or send us an email.
 We advise and represent clients throughout Los Angeles, the South Bay, the Inland Empire and all of Southern California.